 When you invest with a robo-advisor, you rely on the robots and their designers.

 Sometimes robots change.

-In February of 2018, Wealthfront introduced their in-house risk parity fund, Wealthfront Risk Parity Fund (WFRPX).
-As a default, 20% of everyone's investment went into their in-house fund.
-You could opt out but you had to explicitly opt-out rather than explicitly opt-in.
+In February of 2018, Wealthfront introduced its in-house risk parity fund, Wealthfront Risk Parity Fund (WFRPX).
+As a default, 20% of everyone’s investment went into their in-house fund.
+You could opt out, but you had to explicitly opt out rather than explicitly opt in.

 Naturally, some people didn’t like that (I wouldn’t).

 Risk parity itself is not new, it is an allocation strategy based on risk (volatility) rather than assets and expected returns (if you want to build your own, use Portfolio Visualizer and select Risk Parity from the Optimization Goal dropdown).